 [Question 1]

-If you had to name one or a few difficulties you had with the tasks, what would it be?

-[Question 2]

-Any comments you wanted to add during the test but didn’t?
+Was there anything that you saw during today’s session that you thought we could make clearer?

 [Question 3]

-Now that you’ve been through these pages, I’m going to ask this again, if you could change the name of Search my Records, what would you call it?
+Now that you’ve been through these pages, I’m going to ask, if you could name of the tool you just saw, what would you call it?

 [Question 4, if they have downloaded medical records on MHV before]

-You mentioned earlier that you have downloaded medical records or used Blue Button on My HealtheVet before. – If you could choose to use this new “Search My Records” design over what you have used in the past on My HealtheVet, which would you be more likely to use?
+You mentioned earlier that you have downloaded medical records or used Blue Button on My HealtheVet before. – If you could choose to use this new design over what you have used in the past on My HealtheVet, which would you be more likely to use?
 Why?

+[Question 4]

+Do you have any other questions, comments, or suggestions?

 Ending: